endymion/ryanalynporter-com/source/_posts/2012-06-12-simple-redis-caching-in-ruby.md

 ### Monkey patching to the rescue

 With Ruby, you can monkey patch anything, so it's not difficult to add a new convenience method to the Ruby bindings for Redis.
 We can just open the Redis class and drop in a new method.
-Store this file in ```lib/redis_cache.rb``` in a Ruby project:
+You can simply add a file called ```lib/redis_cache.rb``` to a Ruby project in order to add a ```cache``` method ot the Redis API:

 {% codeblock lib/redis_cache.rb lang:ruby %}
 class Redis